-When sending email to multiple recipients (some of whom are unknown to each other), it’s recommended not to display everyone’s email address.
-Some people might get quite upset with you for advertising their email address to people they don’t know.
+When you send email to multiple recipients (some of whom may be unknown to each other), it’s better not to display everyone’s email address.
+Here’s how to get that done in Outlook.